 Landlords need to:

-- Inform tenants about the necessary property disclosures.
+- Inform tenants about the necessary rental property disclosures.

 An Overview of the Texas Landlord Tenant Laws